 Apple Inc. (NASDAQ:AAPL) has been consistently topping the list of the most valuable brands since 2010.
 Despite this, Apple is constantly spending huge amounts on digital advertising to maintain its position.
 Competing against its arch rival Samsung, and now also Google, Apple reportedly outspent Samsung.
-The total spending of Apple on desktop, mobile and video ads in the U.S. stood at $97 million by November this year.
+The total spending of Apple on display, mobile and video ads in the U.S. stood at $97 million in the year to November 30, 2016.
 Contrary to this, Samsung spent $80.4 million for the same.
 The difference in spending increases further if we compare the digital advertising spends on only the competitive products from both the brands.
 Apple outspent Samsung by 179% on digital advertising for competitive products.
 The observation is based on the data exclusively given by Pathmatics to BusinessInsider.

 Apple Spending Such A Huge Amount on Digital Ads

 Apple has always made huge investments in marketing and advertising.
 Courtesy the declining sales and market shares; this could be a viable reason for Apple to focus more and more on advertising.
 All the recent Apple products faced criticism for the lack of innovation.
 And now, as the competition gets fierce with the advent of Google, and the existing smartphone leader Samsung, Apple will have to do a lot to live up to its brand image.

 As per the Pathmatics data, 99% of Apple’s expenditure on digital ads was on direct deals with publishers compared to Samsung’s 60%.
 Unlike deals that come through exchanges, ad networks, agencies, which generally be highly optimised for greater ROI from minimum investment, direct deals come at a premium.
 This could be the reason why Apple has to cough up more money than Samsung on digital ads.